 Central North Sea

 Brown crab is widely distributed in coastal waters of the Mediterranean, Atlantic, English Channel and North Sea.
 There are five Crab Fishery Units (CFU) defined for England.
-Cefas publishes stock status reports for each of the areas every 2 years.
+Cefas publishes stock status reports for each of the areas every 2 years, although the latest report available was published in 2014.
 The status of the stock of edible crab in the Central North Sea is low and is around the minimum recommended level.
 Exploitation level is moderate on females and, although likely to be sustainable is above the level required for Maximum Sustainable Yield.
 There had been a trend of increasing exploitation rate on males but this may have dropped slightly in recent years.
 The status of the stock has not changed since the last assessment in 2012.

 There are a range of measures available for the management of crab stocks, including but not limited to: licensing; limited entry; closed seasons and areas; minimum and maximum landing sizes; prohibitions on landing of berried crabs, soft crabs or crab parts; use of crabs as bait; trap limits and size; use of escape vents; biodegradable panels; vessel size and power; and use of VMS or vessel monitoring systems, which may be introduced at the EU or national and regional or local level.
 A restrictive licensing scheme for shellfish was introduced in UK waters in 2004, and increased monitoring of landings and effort was introduced in 2006 for boats under 10m in length in all areas of the UK.
 EU legislation sets a minimum landing size of 130mm for crabs in the North Sea south of 56 degrees N. It also restricts the proportion of the crab landings that is detached claws, caught by pots or creels, to less than 1% by weight of total catch.
 A bycatch limit of no more than 75kg per day of crab claws taken by other gear types can be landed.
 National legislation restricts the number of shellfish licences available (in England and Wales) and also prohibits landing of berried and soft crabs.
 A derogation to the EU legislation sets an MLS of 115mm in the Eastern IFCA area.
 In coastal waters out to 6 miles, potting is regulated by a number of Inshore Fishery Conseration Authority (IFCA) byelaws.
 This stock represents one of five Crab Fishery Units (CFU) defined for England.
 Northumberland IFCA byelaws apply between the Scottish border and the river Tyne and out to 6 nautical miles from coastal baselines.
 North Eastern IFCA byelaws apply between the river Tyne and the southern limit of this CFU (part of their area) and extend to 6nm out from coastal baselines.
 Regional byelaws require shellfish permits in both authorities; limit the number of pots to 800 in the Northumberland IFCA area; escape gaps used in North Eastern authority area only; maximum vessel length of 12 m in Northumberland, 16 m in North Eastern authority area; the use of crab as bait and removal of parts of crabs is prohibited in both IFCA areas.

-Brown (or edible) crab is the most valuable crab species exploited around the coasts of England and Wales with landings in 2011 of around 12,000t worth in excess of 19 million pounds at first sale.
 Pots are a highly selective method of fishing.
-Undersized animals can be returned to the sea alive.
-However, many pots in use now (known as parlour pots), combined with mechanical hauling and increasing numbers of pots, have contributed to the potential unsustainability of the fishery in many areas.
-The legal minimum landing size for brown crab in European waters ranges from 14cm (north of 56 degrees North) to 11.5cm (Eastern IFCA District) depending on area of capture.
-Turtles may, but rarely, become entangled in ropes used to buoy pots.
+Undersized animals including ‘soft’ or moulting crabs can be returned to the sea alive.
+However, many pots in use now, known as parlour pots, combined with mechanical hauling and increasing numbers of pots, have contributed to the potential unsustainability of the fishery in many areas.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Abalone